-Figure 29: Histogram of routing hop count: D6 with maximum allowable latency L1 element from a node at different geographic distances (in terms of the number of grid hops) from the base station for the traffic pattern D6-L1.
+Surprisingly, Figures 14-16 show that, for the traffic pattern D6, simplePack introduces higher delivery cost than noPack does even though the packing ratio and the end-to-end delivery reliability are higher in simplePack.
+One reason for this is that, partially due to the increased packet length in simplePack, the link reliability in simplePack is lower than that in noPack as shown in Figure 24.5 The routing protocol CTP adapts to the lower link reliability in simplePack and introduces longer routing hop length, which can be seen from Figure 25 which shows the histogram of routing hop counts for noPack and simplePack in traffic pattern D6-L1.
+Together, the lower link reliability and the longer routes in simplePack introduce larger information delivery cost when compared with noPack in D6.
+This observation is also corroborated by the detailed analysis of the cost (e.g., mean number of transmissions) taken to deliver an information element.
+For instance, Figure 26 shows the mean cost of delivering an information element from a node at different geographic distances (in terms of the number of grid hops) from the base station for the traffic pattern D6-L1.
 (Similar phenomena are observed for other traffic patterns.)
-We see that, for most of the cases, the per-element delivery cost is higher in simplePack.
+We see that, for most of the cases, the perelement delivery cost is higher in simplePack.
 Note that similar arguments explain why simplePack has higher delivery cost than noPack in traffic pattern D9 and why SL also has higher delivery cost than noPack in several cases (e.g., for traffic pattern D6-L1).
 In view with the consistently better performance in tPack, these observations demonstrate again the importance of considering network conditions and data aggregation constraints in in-network processing.